Dave Silk: Professional career

-Drafted 59th overall by the New York Rangers in the 1978 NHL Entry Draft, Silk signed a contract with the Rangers on March 3, 1980, days after the Olympic gold medal game.
+Drafted 59th overall by the New York Rangers in the 1978 NHL entry draft, Silk signed a contract with the Rangers on March 3, 1980, days after the Olympic gold medal game.
 He spent the next three seasons as a Ranger, playing mostly at right wing and center.
 Silk realized a childhood dream when he was traded to the Boston Bruins in 1983.
 He was claimed off waivers by the Detroit Red Wings the following season.
 After becoming a free agent in 1985, Silk signed with the Winnipeg Jets, finished his NHL career, and moved on to Germany for the 1986–87 season.

-Post playing career
+Post-playing career

 Silk retired from hockey in 1991, returning to his alma mater Boston University where he served as the assistant men's hockey coach while attending BU's graduate school of management.

 Silk has been inducted into the United States Hockey Hall of Fame, United States Olympic Hall of Fame, Boston University Hall of Fame, Sports Illustrated, Sportsman of the Year, Thayer Academy Hall of Fame and also inducted into the Massachusetts Hockey Hall of Fame (NHL + Amateur).

-While attending Boston University, Silk earned both an undergraduate degree and a Masters of Business Administration degree and is a Director of Institutional Sales in Boston.
-When asked if Silk still ties up the skates he said "I skate maybe once or twice a year with the Boston Bruins Alumni for a charity event.
-I can’t say I miss it.
-I’m content.
-For a long time, a lot of my energy post- career was spent competing in endurance sports- marathons, triathlons etc. These days I enjoy chasing my grandchildren around."